FRC-UK-dotcom/CODEx-Toolkit/README.md

   specify multiple LEIs.
 * `--country COUNTRY` will limit to the specified country code.
 The option can be repeated to specify multiple countries.
 * `--from YYYY-MM-DD` will limit to filings with an end date of or after the specified date.
-* `--limit N` will limit the script to processing at most N new filings.
+* `--limit N` will limit the script to processing at most N filings for each Filer ie. per LEI

-Note that in all cases, the results will be combined with any filings for which processed outputs already exist in `out-dir`, regardless of whether they meet the specified filters.